Neurips2022AnonymousUploader/Anonymous-Upload/README.md

 ![](./timeversusnode.png)
 ![](./timeversusdegree.png)

 However, quite importantly, the scaling is at best linear vs the log of the size of the graph, and hence manageable, and the ego graph does not come close to approaching 256 in average size.
+In short, the scaling is not untenable with the growth, and neither is SGCL particularly costly - it is close to GraphCL and all methods except MVGRL (computed with the heat variant).